An Overview on Elbow Anatomy

 The elbow, located in the center of the arm, is one of the most used joints in the body.
 Elbow anatomy includes bones, ligaments, tendons, muscles and nerves that all work together to move and bend the arm.
 When one of these structures becomes injured, elbow pain can become a problem for many patients.
-Chicago, Illinois orthopedic elbow specialist, Dr. Nikhil Verma is well trained and experienced in treating a number of elbow injuries.
+Chicago, Westchester, Oak Brook and Hinsdale, Illinois area orthopedic elbow specialist, Dr. Nikhil Verma is well trained and experienced in treating a number of elbow injuries.

 The elbow is formed by three major bones.
 These bones include:

 - Humerus: The largest bone of the arm that connects to the clavicle and scapula of the shoulder

 - Radius: The bone that runs from the elbow to the thumb side of the wrist